 We are all glad to know that the news that the application had been withdrawn gave him something to be cheerful about in his last weeks, and although he was aware that we have not yet won the war, his positive nature meant that he saw it as a good sign.

-said in the film, these Manning's Pit fields will always
+the film, these Manning's Pit fields will always

 contain memories of those who loved them, but are no